Armed clashes in Libya's Tripoli, airport shutdown

 A spokesman for the civil aviation authority said Mitiga airport had been closed because of the security situation.
 Mitiga has operated as the capital’s main airport since fighting in the summer damaged and shut Tripoli international airport.

-Thinni’s internationally-recognised government and the elected House of Representatives are holed up in the eastern city of Tobruk, and the two factions are now vying for control over Libya and its oil resources.
+Thinni’s internationally-recognized government and the elected House of Representatives are holed up in the eastern city of Tobruk, and the two factions are now vying for control over Libya and its oil resources.